AiMecreative/AiMecreative.github.io/source/_posts/ML/UNet.md

 valid_epoch_acc.append(epoch_acc)
 ```

-The point you should pay attention to is that you should use `with torch.no_grad()` before you do some work that have no relations with training process, otherwise your GPU memory will be full or even overflow.
+The point you should pay attention to is that you should use `with torch.no_grad()` before you do some work that have no relation with training process, otherwise your GPU memory will be full or even overflow.

 # Result